craigbarnes/dte/docs/dterc.md

 Configuration commands are used to customize certain aspects of the editor, for example adding [key bindings], setting [options], etc.
-These are the only commands allowed in [user config files].
+These are the only commands allowed in user [configuration files].

 ### **alias** _name_ [_command_]